Ammar-T/CSCB58-DoodleJump/README.md

 -  Click 'Connect to MIPS'

 ## Controls
+- Press 's' and 'r' to start/restart game.
+Press 'q' to quit game.
 - To move left: type in 'j' into the keyboard simulator
 - To move right: type in 'k' into the keyboard simulator